 The NESA expects that most students would meet the outcomes for a 2 unit Year 11 course and a 2 unit HSC course over approximately 240 indicative hours in total (that is, 120 indicative hours in each course).
 A schedule of possible courses has been included in the subject outline section of this booklet (see page 121)

-For more information, please contact the Learning Support Coordinator, Miss Erin Patterson.
+For more information, please contact the Leader of Learning - Diverse Learning Needs, Mrs Erin Vandenbergh and Ms Holly Madaschi.

 Outside Providers